Rapid Finance Review

 |Collateral:||UCC-1 blanket lien|

-Where you fall on that scale will depend on the assessments Rapid makes of your business, including your credit rating.
+The rate you are offered will depend on the assessments Rapid makes of your business, including your credit rating.

 Rapid will likely triage you toward its loan or advance program based, in part, on how your company does business and how long it’s been around.
 These are still short-term loans, but you may see some variation in rates, borrowing amounts, and term lengths.